crypticterminal/dummy_python/README.md

 # Introduction

-Repository of "dummy" python code snippets that should help the newcomers in Python to learn it the easy way
+Repository of "dummy" Python (v2) code snippets that should help the newcomers to learn it the easy way

 # Code Snippets